scubbo/scubbo/README.md

 * [Writing Maintainable Code Is A Communication Skill](https://news.ycombinator.com/item?id=29396515) - asserts that maintainable code is that which clearly communicates "_How?_", "_What?_", and "_Why?_" to a reader (albeit some of that context might more-properly belong in commit messages than in the code _itself_)
 * [What Does Debugging Look Like?](https://jvns.ca/blog/2019/06/23/a-few-debugging-resources) - one key concept not explicitly listed here; "_If your code was working how you believe, expect, and assume that it does/should, then you wouldn't be debugging it.
 Ergo, at least one of your beliefs, expectations, or assumptions is wrong.
 Prove everything_"
 * [Structural And Behavioural Changes](https://medium.com/@kentbeck_7670/bs-changegs-e574bc396aaa) - pairs well with [Many More Much Smaller Steps](https://www.geepawhill.org/2021/09/29/many-more-much-smaller-steps-first-sketch)
 * [How To Write A Good Commit Message](https://chris.beams.io/posts/git-commit) - a drastically under-rated skill.
 Like linters/auto-formatters, good commit messages are not going to magically make your bad code good - but both have an absurdly-high rate-of-return on the effort that they take.
-Use of imperative vs. indicative mood is pure bike-shedding, but "_Use the body to explain whhat and why, not how_" is Unarguable Physical Fact and I will fite you IRL.
+Use of imperative vs. indicative mood is pure bike-shedding, but "_Use the body to explain what and why, not how_" is Unarguable Physical Fact and I will fite you IRL.
 * A dyad from Slack on Codde Reviews;
   * [Submitting](https://slack.engineering/on-empathy-pull-requests-979e4257d158)
   * [Reviewing](https://slack.engineering/how-about-code-reviews-2695fb10d034)